fjmk/drupalorg_testing/README.txt

 This profile will create a site suitable for testing patches for Drupal.org.
 It was originally based on the development profile.

-Required modules and versions for Drupal 5.x as of March 8th, 2008:
+Required modules and versions for Drupal 6.x as of April 18th, 2009:

-    * codefilter DRUPAL-5
+    * codefilter HEAD
-    * cvslog DRUPAL-5
+    * cvslog HEAD
-    * devel DRUPAL-5
+    * devel DRUPAL-6--1
-    * project DRUPAL-5
+    * project HEAD
-    * project_issue DRUPAL-5--2 or DRUPAL-5
+    * project_issue HEAD
-    * comment_upload DRUPAL-5 (if using DRUPAL-5--2 of project_issue)
+    * comment_upload DRUPAL-6--1

-You can also use the HEAD branch of both project and project_issue for now, until we directly start making changes for the 6.x core API.
+    * install_profile_api DRUPAL-6--2

 Before installing with this profile, download or checkout these modules to sites/all/modules, sites/default/modules, or another